-In SAN Volume Controller, a device that host systems attached to the storage area network (SAN) recognize as a Small Computer System Interface (SCSI) disk.
+A device that host systems in a storage area network (SAN) recognize as a Small Computer System Interface (SCSI) disk.

 virtualization

 In the storage industry, a concept in which a pool of storage is created that contains several disk subsystems.
 The subsystems can be from various vendors.
 The pool can be split into virtual disks that are visible to the host systems that use them.